EffiesEnchiridion/effiesenchiridion.github.io/notes/ma-defining-chinese-nongovernmental-organizations.md

 ・**The PRC period into three stages**:

-1. the socialist reform era, 1950–1966.
+1. **the socialist reform era, 1950–1966**.

-The state took control of politics and the economy, and almost all private organizations disappeared.
+**The state took control of politics and the economy, and almost all private organizations disappeared**.
 Yet some “nongovernmental” entities remained in special forms.

 These were not formally government bureaus, they became increasingly administrative and official in the 1950s and 1960s and were incorporated into the party-state order.

-2. the Cultural Revolution, 1966–1976.
+2. **the Cultural Revolution, 1966–1976**.

-3. the post-Mao reform era from the late 1970s onward.
+3. **the post-Mao reform era from the late 1970s onward**.

-Organizations were increasingly encouraged to become self-governing, self-financing, and self-hiring, and many did gain more room in daily management and project operation.
+Organizations were **increasingly encouraged to become self-governing, self-financing, and self-hiring**, and many did gain more room in daily management and project operation.

-Yet crucial resources remained under state control: regular state appropriations; employee welfare, staffing status, housing, health care, and pensions that were tied to government-linked systems; overlapping personnel between state and social organizations
+Yet crucial resources **remained under state control**: regular state appropriations; employee welfare, staffing status, housing, health care, and pensions that were tied to government-linked systems; overlapping personnel between state and social organizations

 →Ma stresses that this Chinese version differed from the Western model: it was not necessarily oriented toward confronting the state, but often toward harmonizing relations between society and government and assisting governance.